learn-co-curriculum/hash-overview-readme/README.md

 stuff_i_need = ["milk", "eggs", "bread", "toothpaste", "band-aids", "paper", "pens", "highlighter"]
 ```

 This isn't very organized though.
 There is no way to distinguish the different categories of items.

 This is where hashes come in.
 Hashes store data in an associated manner.
-With a hash, we can group our data into the necessary categories of "grocery", "pharmacy" and "stationary store".
+With a hash, we can group our data into the necessary categories of "grocery", "pharmacy", and "stationary".

 Hashes allow us to store named, or associated, data.
 Think of a dictionary or an address book.
 This allows us to store more complex collections of information than the arrays we've seen so far.

 ## Hash Structure and Usage

 Hashes are structured with keys and values.
 Each key/value pair makes up one unit in the hash.
 The entire collection of key/value pairs, which are comma separated, is enclosed in curly braces `{ }`.

 ```ruby
 hash = {"key" => "value", "another_key" => "another value"}